OpenSecuritySummit/oss2020/content/training/week-2/Security-Standards/isg-converting-to-checklist.md

-title        : ISGs - How to convert them into checklists track        : Security Standards type         : training-session topics       : ISGs provided by the NSA (National Security Agency) when_week    : two when_day     : 9th - Tues
+title        : ISGs - How to convert them into checklists track        : Security Standards type         : training-session topics       :
+    - NSA ISGs
+    - CDR
+    - Glasswall
+when_week    : two
+when_day     : 9th - Tues
 when_time    : WS-3